 Whatever it was, Stacy was bound to end up as some kind of artist.
 She was performing professionally by the time she was nineteen and directing, writing and creating interactive theater by twenty-four.
 Her first published words appeared when she was twenty-five, but it wasn’t until her thirties that she took writing seriously.
 After four kids, the theater turned out to be rough on family life, and so she began to keep the poems she scratched on the envelope backs that floated around on the floor of her minivan.
 She was thirty-five when a Mack truck totaled that minivan, forcing her to give up theater and dance because of migraines and herniated discs.
 She turned to writing and promptly won a small pack of awards for her poetry and scripts and within a few years landed a job as a free-lance scriptwriter for the Disney Company.
-Since then she has published short stories, poems, plays, children’s books and an animated short film.
+Since then she has published short stories, poems, books, plays, children’s books and animated short films.

 - Workshop for F. Scott Fitzgerald Literary Conference in Rockville, MD, hosted by Potomac Review and Montgomery College